Battle of Marj Rahit (684): Opening skirmishes and the battle of Marj Rahit

-Marwan's election provoked the reaction of the Qays, who rallied around the Governor of Damascus, al-Dahhak ibn Qays al-Fihri.
-After vacillating between the two candidates, al-Dahhak was persuaded to recognize Ibn al-Zubayr, and began assembling his forces on the field of Marj al-Suffar near Damascus.
-In response, the Umayyad coalition marched on Damascus, which was surrendered to the Umayyads by a member of the Ghassanid tribe.
+Marwan's election provoked the reaction of the Qays, who rallied around the governor of Damascus, al-Dahhak ibn Qays al-Fihri.
+After vacillating between the two candidates, al-Dahhak was persuaded to recognize Ibn al-Zubayr and began assembling his forces at the field of Marj al-Suffar near Damascus.
+In response, the Umayyad coalition marched on Damascus, which was secured for Marwan by a revolt led by a Ghassanid nobleman, Yazid ibn Abi al-Nims.

 The two armies first clashed in mid-July 684 at the plain of Marj al-Suffar, and the Qays were pushed towards Marj Rahit, a plain some 17 kilometres northeast of Damascus (between the modern cities of Douma and Adra).
 Twenty days of skirmishing between the two camps followed, until the final battle took place on 18 August.
 The numbers of the two opponents are uncertain: al-Tabari puts Marwan's forces at 6,000, another tradition at 13,000 and 30,000 for Marwan and al-Dahhak respectively, while Ibn Khayyat inflates the numbers to 30,000 and 60,000 respectively.
 The traditions agree, however, that the Umayyad forces were considerably outnumbered.
 Marwan's commanders were Abbad ibn Ziyad, Amr ibn Sa'id al-Ashdaq and Ubayd Allah ibn Ziyad (another tradition has Ubayd Allah commanding the cavalry and Malik ibn Hubayra al-Sakuni the infantry), while only one of al-Dahhak's commanders, Ziyad ibn Amr ibn Mu'awiya al-Uqayli, is known.
+Among the participating members of the Umayyad family, Marwan's young son Bishr killed a chieftain of the Banu Kilab, while his brother Abd al-Aziz was thrown off his horse during the fighting.

 A plethora of anecdotes, individual accounts, and poems on the battle survives, but the details of the battle itself are not clear, except that the day resulted in a crushing Umayyad victory: the main leaders of the Qays, including al-Dahhak, fell in the field.
 Nikita Elisséeff explains the Umayyad success by the possible defection of Qays-aligned tribes during the preceding weeks, eager to uphold the Syrian hegemony over the Caliphate.
 In addition, Elisséeff points out that the Umayyads still controlled the state treasury in Damascus, allowing them to bribe tribes to join them.
-The remnants of the Qaysi army fled to Qarqisiya under Zufar ibn al-Harith al-Kilabi, and Marwan was officially proclaimed as Caliph at Damascus.
+The remnants of the Qaysi army fled to Qarqisiya under Zufar ibn al-Harith al-Kilabi, and Marwan was officially proclaimed as caliph at Damascus.